dejwk/roo_display/doc/programming_guide.md

 #### Clip masks

 In an earlier section, we saw how to use clip masks to restrict drawing to non-rectangular, complex areas.
 A clip mask, however, is essentially a 1-bit-per-pixel raster.
-It means that we can use Offscreen to construct bit masks!
+It means that we can offscreens to construct bit masks!

-In fact, the library provides a convenience subclass `BigMaskOffscreen` to make it even simpler:
+In fact, the library provides a convenience subclass `BitMaskOffscreen` to make it straightforward:

 ```cpp
 // ...